 We took a breakfast break halfway down and enjoyed granola, banana, and nuts.
 After refilling our water bottles, we finished off the hike to the bottom.
 The first 8 1/2 miles were great.
 The air was still cool, and we felt strong.
 When we hit the Colorado river and began the last mile to camp, the sun started to bear down on us.
 It was hot.
 Really hot.
 We rested frequently in the shade in that last mile and drank plenty of water.
-When we arrived at camp we were thrilled to see a cool stream running through, which we scrambled to get in.
+When we arrived at camp we were thrilled to see a cool stream running through it, and we scrambled to get in.

 Since we had eaten breakfast so early on the hike, we were ready for lunch by 10:00 am.
-Peanut butter and jam with apples -- not too exciting, but certainly welcome.
+Peanut butter and jam sandwiches with apples — not too exciting, but certainly welcome.
 There was a canteen where we hung out in the cool of the big ceiling fans and sipped lemonade while we read our books.
-It's over 110 degrees at the bottom of the Canyon.
+It’s over 110 degrees at the bottom of the Canyon.
 The rock walls trap in the heat and then radiate it out.
-Literally, I felt tired taking 10 steps.
+I literally felt tired taking 10 steps.
 I longed for nightfall so I could start the hike out of that oven.
-I just didn't want to be hot anymore!
+I just didn’t want to be hot anymore!

-The total hike is 9 1/2 miles, with an elevation change of around 5,000 feet (that's almost a mile!).
+The total hike is 9 1/2 miles, with an elevation change of around 5,000 feet (that’s almost a mile!).
 Most of the elevation gain is in the second half.
 The second part of the trail is divided up into three 1 1/2 mile segments, with water and a bit of shade at each station.
-I likened it to swimming laps: just have to get through the first lap, then you rest, then the second, then you rest, and so on.
+I likened it to swimming laps: just get through the first lap, then rest, then the second lap, then rest, and so on.
 With that mentality, we set off to conquer it.
 It was hard, really hard, but I was more prepared than I had been in the Zion hike.
 We were covered in sweat, dust, and sunblock, but our spirits remained high.